RIFATAR/bike-buyers-analysis/README.md

 ## 4. Analysis & Methodology

-The analysis was conducted using both Python and Excel PivotTables/PivotCharts.
+The analysis was conducted usinMicrosoft Excel PivotTables and PivotCharts.

 **Key Questions Explored:**